Today I’ll share their recipe for success and tell you how to make a messaging app to rival the market’s giants.:

 A so-called “granddaddy” of instant messengers, WhatsApp, is relatively unknown in the USA while being incredibly popular in Europe and emerging markets.
 But it has a stiff competition in China and Japan dominated by WeChat and LINE respectively.

-Implement some killer features.
+- Implement some killer features.
 Sometimes only one exclusive feature can lead you to success.
 That’s what happened to Snapchat with its option to share images or video clips that can only be viewed for a matter of seconds.
-It made messaging through mobile app more natural and Snapchat occupied teens mobile phones.
-Now the app is really popular in Europe and USA.
+Even WhatsApp has borrowed ideas from Snapchat with its Status.

-Here are a couple more features you may add to your chat app.
+Here are a couple more features you may add to your chatting application:

-- You can provide video streaming within your app and give cable operators and streaming services a run for their money.
+- Provide video streaming within your app and give cable operators and streaming services a run for their money.

 - Think about vibrant customizable designs to make your app stand out.
-The ability to customize the chat threads helps to give those conversations the emotional coloring they may otherwise lack.
+The ability to personalize the chat threads helps to give those conversations the emotional coloring they may otherwise lack.

-- How about going a step further in chat app development by creating a perfect platform for chatbots?
-A lot of instant messengers are positioning their apps as platforms for chat bots (AI-based programs that act as a conversation partner for the messenger users).
-Most of them are designed for a specific function such as customer support or weather reports.
-Chat bots’ aim is to respond organically to users’ questions as if they were real people.
-Moreover, unlike Facebook Messenger, WhatsApp is a little bit slow on this front.
-The app hasn’t yet made itself available for chat bots.
-You can use this as an advantage if you can make your app friendly to the bots.
+- Create the perfect platform for chatbots.
+These AI-based programs act as a conversation partner for the messenger users.
+Most chatbots are designed for a specific function, such as customer support or weather reports.
+Their aim is to respond organically to users’ questions.
+WhatsApp is a little bit slow on this front, so you can use this as an advantage.

 Branded stickers can also be used by companies to promote their products, such as upcoming movies.

-In addition to stickers, messengers can sell other customization options such as wallpapers, themes, filters, etc.
+In addition to stickers, messengers can sell customization options such as wallpapers, themes, filters, etc.

-Some messengers have an option for brands to create paid official accounts to better connect to their clients.
-Facebook plans to use two of its messengers to create a platform for organic communication between businesses and consumers.
+Some messengers have an option for brands to create paid official accounts to better connect with their clients.
+Facebook plans to use two of its chat apps to better connect businesses and consumers.

-We at MindK take pleasure in developing challenging and innovating projects.
-If you’d like to create the next big thing in instant messaging or get some additional info, feel free to contact us.
+We take pleasure in challenging and innovating projects.
+So feel free to contact us if you’d like to create the next big thing in instant messaging or ask some questions.